german34/website/experience.md

 - Captured and documented both technical and business processes, including requirements gathering, business cases, and KPI tracking, to ensure clear communication and alignment across teams.
 - Refactored the company’s codebase, transitioning from function-based to object-oriented solutions to improve maintainability, scalability, and reproducibility.

+## University of Houston – Houston, TX

+**Research Assistant**
+_January 2020 – December 2023_
+- Applied inference and machine learning techniques for parameter estimation of the FitzHugh-Nagumo ODE system, implementing classical deterministic methods, including adjoint-based approximations.
+- Developed and tested artificial neural networks (dense and convolutional) using Keras/TensorFlow, benchmarking their performance against traditional parameter estimation techniques.
+- Integrated research code with external high-performance infrastructure (Cerebras network/servers), leveraging CPU/GPU resources.
+- Implemented performance metrics such as time series-based metrics, scoring functions (e.g., R², MSE), and cross-validation to assess and optimize model accuracy and generalization.

+**Teaching Assistant**
+_September 2018 – December 2022_

+- Facilitated workshops and tutoring sessions for varied class sizes, tailoring instruction to engage students and improve comprehension in several math subjects like Calculus and Differential Equations.
+- Collaborated with professors and provided individualized support, fostering effective communication and problem-solving to improve student learning outcomes.